Pediatrics Residency

 Mentorship Program

-All residents are assigned 1-2 faculty advisors at the beginning of residency based on their career and personal interests.
+All residents are assigned 1 faculty advisor at the beginning of residency based on their career and personal interests.
 Residents meet with their advisors biannually along with having a biannual program leadership meeting .
 There also is a successful Big Sib Program where all interns are matched with a senior resident to provide both academic and social support.

 Technology and Curriculum Resources

-USF Pediatrics uses the New Innovations Management System for schedules, evaluations, etc. All curricular materials are easily accessed on the USF Box Drive.
+USF Pediatrics uses the New Innovations Management System for schedules, evaluations, etc. We also use QGenda for scheduling purposes.
+The COM has recently introduced DAX-Copilot as an AI tool for clinical medicine.
+Residents have access and are learning how to use this new tool.
+All curricular materials are easily accessed on the USF Box Drive.
 All hospitals and clinics where residents work use EPIC Electronic Medical Record which can be accessed remotely when necessary.

 Committees